MKQuantum/GenerativeAIFramework/README.md

 ## Intake

 The intake is the entry point for a Governance Framework and may be different for various teams in the Enterprise.
 Teams that are using Generative AI apps as a Service, such as leveraging it within an Excel sheet, will have a different entry point then teams that are creating solutions.
-With the proliferation of Generative AI within browsers and other ubiquitous tools, a defined intake process becomes more important - but also more difficult to implement.
+With the proliferation of Generative AI within browsers and other ubiquitous tools, understanding the existing security and access controls of existing tools and platforms may be a good starting point to provide assurance that risks are covered.

-For situations where teams are leveraging Generative AI services that are provided within an Enterprises in a controlled manner, a web form with the following details may be a good starting point:
+For situations where teams are leveraging Generative AI services that are provided within an Enterprises in a controlled manner, a web form with the following details may be also be a possibility:

 - [ ] Name
 - [ ] Department
 - [ ] Use case
-- [ ] One-up Manager Name
+- [ ] Approvals from one-up Manager Name

 For development teams that are creating solutions, the Enterprises existing processes to control Open Source dependencies and access controls to development environments could act as the first layer of defense.

-If an Enterprise is leveraging vendor tools which are used across the Enterprise, and which Generative AI has been added to, a Policy may need to be created to have Generative AI capabilities turned off by default.
-Then, have users follow the process to request the capabilities to be turned on.

-## Approvals

-After intakes, the next important Governance component is Approvals.
-Accountability will be important with the proliferation of Generative AI in Enterprises since it will hold users responsible for their usage and provide oversight as well which can be tracked and audited.

 ## Training